-Abbreviation/Keyword Definition ActiveMQ Apache Hadoop Apache publish-subscribe environment; http://activemq.apache.org/.
-A software framework that supports data-intensive distributed applications and provides a distributed file system that stores data on the compute nodes, allowing for high aggregate bandwidth across the cluster; http://hadoop.apache.org/.
-Apache Hive An open source software designed to run data warehouse-styled operations against large datasets stored in Hadoop Distributed File System.
-Hive allows projecting an RDBMS-like structure onto the stored data and run queries against those structures using HiveQL language; http://hive.apache.org/ .
-Azure, MIcrosoft Windows Provides on-demand compute and storage to host, scale, and manage applications on the internet through Microsoft datacenters.
-The NCBI BLAST on Windows Azure is a cloud-based implementation of the NCBI BLAST tool; http://research.microsoft.com/en-us/projects/azure/azureblast.aspx .
-BLAST A heuristic algorithm which is optimized to identify local alignments with high sequence similarity.
-After optimal alignments are determined, BLAST calculates a bit score and an e-value for each alignment where the latter considers both the bit score and additional information about search database size and the scoring system http://blast.ncbi.nlm.nih.gov/Blast.cgi [1, 2].
-COG Clusters of Orthologous Groups of proteins database developed by NCBI.
-The database is separated into COGs for prokaryotic genomes and KOGs for eukaryotic genomes; http://www.ncbi.nlm.nih.gov/COG/ [69, 70].
-DELSA Global Data-Enabled Life Sciences Alliance International whose mission is to accelerate the impact of data-enabled life sciences research on solutions to the pressing needs of our global society; http://delsaglobal.org/ .
-EM Expectation Maximization is an iterative algorithm used to find maximum likelihood KOG estimators of the underlying distribution for incomplete data or data with missing values.
-Clusters of orthologous groups for eukaryotic genomes; http://www.ncbi.nlm.nih.gov/COG/ [70].
-MapReduce A computational paradigm, where the application is divided into many small fragments of work, each of which may be executed on any node in the compute cluster.
-MDS Multidimensional scaling finds a low-dimensional Euclidean representation of data given the matrix of pairwise similarities.
+Table 1: Definitions of keywords and abbreviations used in this paper.
+Abbreviation/Keyword Definition ActiveMQ Apache publish-subscribe environment Apache Hadoop A software framework that supports data-intensive distributed applications and provides a distributed file system that stores data on the compute nodes, allowing for high aggregate bandwidth across the cluster.
+An open source software designed to run data warehouse-styled operations against Apache Hive large datasets stored in Hadoop Distributed File System.
+Hive allows projecting an RDBMS-like structure onto the stored data and run queries against those structures using HiveQL language.
+Windows Azure Provides on-demand compute and storage to host, scale, and manage applications on the internet through Microsoft datacenters.
+BLAST A neuristic algorithm which is optimized to identify local alignments with high sequence similarity.
+After optimal alignments are determined, BLAST calculates a bit score and an e-value for each angument where the latter considers both the bit score and additional information about scored database size and the scoring system $\begin{bmatrix} 1 & 2 \end{bmatrix}$ Clusters of Orthologous Groups of proteins database developed by NCBL The database COG is separated into COGs for prokaryotic genomes and KOGs for eukaryotic genomes [69, 70] DELSA Global Data-Enabled Life Sciences Alliance International.
+Expectation Maximization is an iterative algorithm used to find maximum likelihood EM estimators of the underlying distribution for incomplete data or data with missing values.
+KOG Clusters of orthologous groups for eukaryotic genomes [70].
+A computational paradigm, where the application is divided into many small fragments MapReduce of work, each of which may be executed on any node in the compute cluster.
+Multidimensional scaling finds a low-dimensional Euclidean representation of data given MDS the matrix of pairwise similarities.
 The classical MDS estimates the projections so that the relation between the resulting interpoint distances and the original similarities is linear.
-MPI The Message Passing Interface designed for high performance on massively parallel machines and on workstation clusters; http://www.mcs.anl.gov/research/projects/mpi/.
+MPI The Message Passing Interface designed for high performance on massively parallel machines and on workstation clusters.
 NW Needleman-Wunsh dynamic programming algorithm is used to find the highest-scoring global alignment of two sequences.
-PlotViz A visualization software developed by SALSA group at Indiana University; http://salsahpc.indiana.edu/plotviz/ [62].
-PSU Protein Sequence Universe is the totality, or the aggregate, of all the protein sequences that exists in nature.
-PSU is also an interactive visualization framework with scalable software architecture.
-When developed the framework will allow users to explore, browse, analyze, and visualize protein data; http://manxcatcogblog.blogspot.com/.
-Sammon's loss A cost function for nonlinear MDS with an emphasis on preserving small distances [63].
-Sequence similarity A score that gives the degree of matching between the two compared sequences.
-The examples include BLAST, NW and Smith-Waterman scores.
-Twister An open source implementation of Iterative MapReduce that supports more efficient and broader range of communication collectives (including reduce, gather, and broadcast in an MPI language) in the Reduce phase of MapReduce; http://www.iterativemapreduce.org/ .
-UniProt The Universal Protein Resource for protein sequence and annotation data; http://www.uniprot.org/.
-UniRef The UniProt Reference Clusters database that groups members based on sequence similarity.
+PlotViz A visualization software developed by SALSA group at Indiana University [62].
+PSU Protein Sequence Universe, an interactive visualization framework with scalable software architecture.
+When developed the framework will allow users to explore, browse, analyze Sammon's loss A cost function for nonlinear MDS with an amphasis on preserving small distances Sequence similarity A cost function for nonlinear MDS with an emphasis on preserving small distances.
+A score that gives the degree of matching between the two compared sequences Twister An open source implementation of Iterative ManReduce that supports more efficient and broader range of communication collectives (including reduce, gather, and broadcast in an MPI language) in the Reduce phase of MapReduce.
+UniProt The Universal Protein Resource for protein sequence and annotation data.
+UniRef The UniProt Reference Clusters database that groups members based on sequence similarity [68, 5].
 UniRef is composed of the distinct databases UniRef100, UniRef90, and UniRef50, that have 100%, 90%, and 50% sequence similarity, respectively, within protein clusters and reduce the UniProt database size by approximately 10%, 40%, and 70%, respectively.
 Each cluster contains one reference sequence and all proteins within the similarity threshold to the reference.
-UniRef retains annotation from all members of the protein cluster to prevent information loss; http://www.ebi.ac.uk/uniref/.
+UniRef retains annotation from all members of the protein cluster to prevent information loss.

-vast amount of information across large sets of proteins.
+the vast amount of information across large sets of proteins.
 The data are typically analyzed on the experiment level and in the context of known relationships, e.g. pathways, complexes.
 Tools for pathway and network visualization (e.g. Ingenuity or Biobase) consider neither sequence information nor extend to the entire PSU.